LogtalkDotOrg/logtalk.org/_posts/2019-09-30-predicate-semantics.md

 Abort
 ```

-In the above example, the compiler knows that the module `foo` exports the predicate `bar/1` but cannot separate that predicate declaration from the (non-existing) predicate definition and provided us with closed world semantics.
+In the above example, the compiler knows that the module `foo` exports the predicate `bar/1` but cannot separate that predicate declaration from the (non-existing) predicate definition and provide us with closed world semantics.
 In the case of SWI-Prolog, a predicate definition is required at compile time.
 For the other systems, the `foo:bar/1` goal throws an error instead of failing.
 The requirement that an exported predicate be defined is also found on the ISO Prolog Modules standard.
 But this is an odd requirement: Prolog gives us closed world semantics for `multifile/1`, `dynamic/1`, and `discontiguous/1` directives but not for `export/1` or `module/2` directives!

 The Logtalk equivalent to the module `foo` above is the object `foo`: